karayabin/universe-snapshot/universe/Ling/CliTools/doc/api/Ling/CliTools/Program/AbstractProgram/runProgram.md

-AbstractProgram::runProgram — Runs the program.
+AbstractProgram::runProgram — Runs the program, and returns the exit status.